James Murdoch on ‘Roseanne’ Cancellation: ‘You Have to Make the Right Call’

-Media companies have to make hard choices to disassociate themselves from even the most lucrative content like ABC’s “Roseanne” when they become tainted by offensive sentiments, 21st Century Fox CEO James Murdoch said Tuesday in an interview on stage at the Code Conference in Rancho Palos Verdes, Calif.
+Media companies have to make hard choices to disassociate themselves from even the most lucrative content like ABC’s “Roseanne” when they become tainted by offensive sentiments, 21st Century Fox CEO James Murdoch said Tuesday in an interview on stage at the Code Conference in Palos Verdes, Calif.

 “You have to make the right call,” he said.
 “It’s not just about keeping the audience going.
 It’s what’s the right thing to do for your company.”